Dr Mina Hosseini and Professor Imelda Maher guest edit The Journal of Law, Medicine & Ethics

 Dr Mina Hosseini and Professor Imelda Maher guest edit "The Journal of Law, Medicine & Ethics"

-We are pleased to share details of the September issue of The Journal of Law, Medicine & Ethic which has been guest edited by our colleagues Dr Mina Hosseini and Professor Imelda Maher.
+We are pleased to share details of the September issue of The Journal of Law, Medicine & Ethics which has been guest edited by our colleagues Dr Mina Hosseini and Professor Imelda Maher.
 The edition is titled “Public Health, Markets, and Law” and is a collection of papers presented at two international workshops hosted by Dr Hosseini and Professor Maher.
 Published by Cambridge University Press, the edition is available at (opens in a new window)this link.

 The “Public Health, Markets, and Law” symposium examines how legal and market frameworks influence public health in an increasingly complex global environment.
 It explores the intersections between public health, market dynamics, and legal frameworks.